 An American super sprinter once stated that for him, the kick he got from running was the purest and strongest expression of life.
-Records, championships, money and admiration – all that was fine enough, but at the root of it all was the golden feeling of well-being that kept him going, despite deprivation, bone-chilling training, pain and injuries – “it’s even better than good sex! ”
+Records, championships, money and admiration – all that was fine enough.

 Brain Training by Running

 Your brain is your main computer.
 It is crucial to how quickly you can solve problems; how good you are at regulating your emotions and how you interpret the world around you.
-It is a complex organ with a myriad of nerve connections and areas that control everything in you by sending signals through the nervous system and controlling your hormones.
+It’s a complex organ with a myriad of nerve connections and areas that control everything in you by sending signals through the nervous system and controlling your hormones.

 It turns out that when you run, you go in and maintain nerve connections, and you can even improve the brain’s ability to absorb various substances and run processes.
 In concrete terms, this means that your ability to solve problems and your memory can be improved by running.
 Training the body is training the brain!

 It has long been used by doctors, psychiatrists and psychologists to supplement therapy and medication with exercise when treating patients with anxiety, depression and stress.
-Unfortunately, all three conditions have affected many people, but training goes in and helps you get better and can also prevent you from not get it so bad again.
+Unfortunately, all three conditions have affected many people, but training goes in and helps you get better and can also prevent you from not getting it so bad again.

 It happens in several ways.
 The biochemical explanation is that the happy substances that are normal in a well-functioning metabolism do not run as well when you have anxiety, depression or stress, but exercise helps to trigger some of those substances and stabilize the metabolism.